Unique Forms of Continuity in Space

-Unique Forms of Continuity in Space (Forme uniche della continuità nello spazio) is a 1913 bronze Futurist sculpture by Umberto Boccioni.
+Unique Forms of Continuity in Space (Forme uniche della continuità nello spazio) is a 1913 Futurist sculpture by Umberto Boccioni.
 It is seen as an expression of movement and fluidity.
 The sculpture is depicted on the obverse of the Italian-issue 20 cent euro coin.

 History

 The Futurist movement was striving to portray speed and forceful dynamism in their art.
 Boccioni, though trained as a painter, began sculpting in 1912.
 He exclaimed that "these days I am obsessed by sculpture!
 I believe I have glimpsed a complete renovation of that mummified art."
 The following year Boccioni completed the sculpture.
 His goal for the work was to depict a "synthetic continuity" of motion instead of an "analytical discontinuity" that he saw in artists like František Kupka and Marcel Duchamp.
 In 1912-13, Boccioni created several other sculptures including his 1913 Development of a Bottle in Space.

 Composition

 It seems clear to me that this succession is not to be found in repetition of legs, arms and faces, as many people have stupidly believed, but is achieved through the intuitive search for the unique form which gives continuity in space.